craftr-build/craftr-build-4.x/docs/index.rst

 The Craftr build system
 =======================

-Craftr is a next generation build system based on `Ninja`_ and `Python`_.
+Craftr is a next generation build system based on `Ninja`_ and `Python`_ that features modular and cross-platform build definitions at the flexibility of a Python script and provides access to multiple levels of build automation abstraction.
-And don't worry, it isn't like waf or SCons!

 .. raw:: html